LancerLab/croqtile/Documents/getting_started_with_choreo.md

 In addition, certain Choreo-specific types are introduced to ensure consistency between Choreo function arguments and their respective callers.
 Considering that there are some important programming elements missing, we will defer the introduction of such details until the data types are explained.

-## Variables and Data Types
+## Variables and Types
 Choreo introduces 3 type categories: integer-type, spanned-type, and integer-tuple-type (ituple-type).
 These types serve for different purposes.

 - **Scalar Type**.
 It is designed to fullfil the requirement of program control.
 It consist of *Integer Type* and *Boolean Type*.
 - **Spanned Type**.
-It represents the data type for computation.
-Apart from referencing the raw data, it also associates data with multi-dimensional ranges, which proves useful for tiling purposes, among others.
+It represents the data type (normally the tensor) for computation.
+Apart from referencing the raw data, a *spanned type* also associates data with a shape representing by multi-dimensional ranges.
+The 'multi-dimensional ranges' is named 'mdspan'.
+It is useful for tiling, etc, which is introduced soon.
 - **Integer Tuple (I-Tuple) Type**.
 It represents a group of integer values.
 A common usage of *i-tuple* is to index multi-dimensional data.
 - **Bounded (Integer/ITuple) Type**.
 This is the special type that is used to simplify data (sub-zone) reference.